 To fund a defined benefit plan, you typically invest money in stocks, bonds and mutual funds that you expect will grow over the years.
 You must contribute enough to the plan to pay the promised benefit.
 Otherwise, you'll have to make up the difference if the plan's investments go bad.

 2. Defined Contribution Plans

 In a defined contribution plan, you set up an account for the employee and contribute to it.
 At retirement, the employee gets whatever is in the account.
 You don't promise that the employee will receive a specific amount of income after retirement.

 3. 401(k) Plans

 A 401(k) plan consists of a retirement account for each employee who participates.
 An employer can choose whether or not to make contributions, and how extensive those contributions will be.
 You might, for example, choose to contribute only if company profits reach a certain level or to match contributions of only the lower paid employees.
-You can contribute an amount equal to up to 15% of an employee's salary to an employee's 401(k) account, but the employer's contribution can't exceed $22,500 a year.
+You can contribute an amount equal to up to 15% of an employee's salary to an employee's 401(k) account, but your contribution can't exceed $22,500 a year.

 C. Other Employee Benefits